-Chemistry A Level

-Entry Requirements: Students require a GCSE Grade 6 in GCSE chemistry or grade 7-7 in combined science.
-Students also require at least a grade 6 in GCSE mathematics.

-- 1. Physical Chemistry in more depth; e.g. thermodynamics and electrochemical cells. - 2.
+Mr T Ogbe - Head of Business Chemistry A Level Exam Board: AQA Entry Requirements: Students require a GCSE Grade 6 in GCSE chemistry or grade 7-7 in combined Subject Content - 1.
+Physical Chemistry in more depth; e.g. thermodynamics and electrochemical cells. - 2.
 Inorganic Chemistry in more depth; e.g. transition metals - 3.
 Organic Chemistry in more depth; e.g. aldehydes and ketones, polymers and organic synthesis.

-Chemistry is fundamentally an experimental subject.
+Skills gained and enrichment opportunities: Chemistry is fundamentally an experimental subject.
 The specification provides numerous opportunities to use practical experiences to link theory to reality and equip students with the essential practical skills they need, allowing students to scope real life applications in our world.
 Chemistry is an excellent stepping stone to future studies, ensuring that students are able to develop their scientific skills and lay the foundations in courses such as medicine and pharmacy.

-Paper 1: Physical Chemistry and Inorganic Chemistry topics, including relevant practical skills.

-2 hours written exam paper worth 35% of A level

-Out of 105 marks: Mixture of short and long answer questions.
+Assessments Paper 1: Physical Chemistry and Inorganic Chemistry topics, including relevant practical skills.
+2 hours written exam paper worth 35% of A level course Out of 105 marks: Mixture of short and long answer questions.
 Paper 2: Physical Chemistry and Organic Chemistry topics, including relevant practical skills.

-2 hours written exam paper worth 35% of A level course.

-Out of 105 marks: Mixture of short and long answer questions.

-Paper 3: Any content, including any relevant practical skills.

-2 hours written exam paper worth 30% of A level
+2 hours written exam paper worth 35% of A level Out of 105 marks: Mixture of short and long answer questions.
+Paper 3: Any content, including any relevant practical skills 2 hours written exam paper worth 30% of A level course.
+Out of 90 marks:

 40 marks: Questions on practical techniques and data analysis.
 20 marks: Questions testing across the specification.
 30 marks: Multiple choice questions.
+Progression/career opportunities:

 Chemistry is required to study the following courses in higher education; medicine, dentistry, pharmacy and veterinary science.
 Other career opportunities include research and development, chemical engineering, biochemistry and other scientific-related subjects.
+Further information:

-Mr N Charman - Head of Science Nick.Charman@Walthamstow-Academy.Org
+Mr N Charman - Head of Science Mr D Seed - Vice Principal

 Computer Science A Level

 Exam Board: OCR

 Entry Requirements: GCSE Grade 6 in Computer Science.
 GCSE Grade 6 in Maths.

-Content Overview
+Subject Content

-Computer Systems
+Component 1: Computer systems

-- The characteristics of contemporary processors, input, output and storage devices

-- Software and software development

-- · Exchanging data

-- Data types, data structures and algorithms

-- · Legal, moral, cultural and ethical issues

-Algorithms and programming
+Students are introduced to the internal workings of the (CPU), data exchange, software development, data types and legal and ethical issues.
+The resulting knowledge and understanding will underpin their work in component 03.

+It covers:

+- •The characteristics of contemporary processors, input, output and storage devices - Types of software and the different methodologies used to develop software - •Data exchange between different systems - •Data types, data structures and algorithms - •Legal, moral, cultural and ethical issues.
+Component 2: Algorithms and programming This builds on component 1 to include computational thinking and problem-solving.
+It covers: